Skip to main content

 What other service opportunities does Micah offer?

 In addition to weekly service, many first-year students volunteer for special monthly events with older Micah students, faculty and staff.
-These events often involve engaging with children at special events, renovating houses, beautifying city neighborhoods, or fixing up facilities at underfunded schools.
+These events involve engaging with children at special events, renovating houses, beautifying city neighborhoods, or fixing up facilities at underfunded schools.

 Living on Campus